 - Super durable, as all ping iron sets are

 - On the pricey side of things at $1,400

 - Any older ping iron set would be a good alternative at a fraction of the price

-If you can afford the best of the best, here is it.
+If you can afford the best of the best, here is it in the Ping G710 iron set.
 If you want to save money, pick an older Ping set.
 It’s that simple, really.